Bartekkur1/OnlyMemes/README.md

 ## Content Filtering

-Certainly!
-Here is a more regular and polite version of that message:

 AI filtering is quite expensive, which is unfortunate because I have a limited budget and cannot spend any money on this project.
 The best I can offer is my valuable time.

 ## User identity

-Of course!
-Here is a more regular and polite version of that message:

 I will not store any personal data from users in compliance with GDPR regulations.
 Users will log in using their email and password, and I will only store the hash values of these for verification purposes (though I'm not entirely sure if this is legally compliant).